Dakota Rail Regional Trail: History

 The line was charted 1885 by James J Hill, and the St. Paul and Pacific Railway, later Great Northern Railway.
 It was known as the "Hutch Spur".

 Great Northern merged with Northern Pacific Railway, which formed Burlington Northern Railroad.
 Burlington Northern sold the line to Dakota Rail in 1985, where it operated both freight and dinner trains.

-In 1995, RailAmerica purchased the Dakota Rail.
+In 1995, RailAmerica purchased Dakota Rail.
 The last train left Hutchinson in 2001, when the line was abandoned.
 It was bought up by Hennepin County Regional Railroad Authority, Carver County and McLeod County.

 Despite being more than a decade since the rail line was officially abandoned, there are still remnants of the past railroad use, including an engine house in Spring Park, various trestles, a rail spur in Mound, a rail spur at a scrapyard in Hutchinson, and a dead-end track from the Wayzata Subdivision jutting to the west and ending at the beginning of the Dakota Rail Trail.